-My last post on Martin Heidegger and Buckminster Fuller garnered lots of interest from readers about environmental considerations associated with technology.
+My last post on Martin Heidegger and Buckminster Fuller garnered interest on the environmental considerations associated with technology.
 For this post, I thought I’d continue the discussion by introducing a methodology for measuring and accounting for environmental impacts.

 A structured way to analyse the environmental impacts of your technology can come in the form of a lifecycle assessment (LCA).
 An LCA considers all the material impacts that stem from your technology—including raw mineral extraction, product manufacturing, distribution, recycling, and disposal.
 It considers everything that is consumed and emitted from cradle to grave.